Jul 2, 2019

 An example of an actionable task is: Create a new project in your dashboard.

 Making your tasks actionable will encourage users to click or tap on your prototype, and this will help you gather the data you need to analyze usability: clicks, misclicks, time on screen, and more.

 When you create missions in Maze, you’re asked to set a title and a description.
 The title sets the task's purpose or what you want the user to accomplish, while the description is an explanation of the task, and includes all details you need users to know.

 The description is the place you can tell the 'story' and set a scenario for the task.
 For example, imagine this as an example of a task: Purchase plane tickets.
 In the description, you can give details and set the scenario:

 "Your annual summer holidays are coming up.
 You need to book tickets for your family.
 Check out tickets for Greece, and purchase return tickets for all three members of your family."

 Such a description gives users the task (purchase plane tickets) while being clear on why they need to do it (holidays are coming up).
 This scenario also shares the details they need to know to be able to complete the task: number of people (three) and destination (Greece).

 Words that can give away hints are click here, go to, or navigate to.
-If you give away the answer, you'll be collecting skewed results that don't reveal if users struggle or not in completing the task.
+Similarly, "How much did you enjoy this product?" is a leading question that biases the answer towards your expectation that the user 'liked' the product.
+Instead, ask a more open-ended question like "What did you think of this product?" to get honest replies.
+If you give away the answer, you'll be collecting skewed results that don't reveal if users struggle when using the product.

 Testing should approximate real life as much as possible.
 When your design will be implemented live, actual users will have to learn how to use it without much instruction.
 That's the reason you're testing in the first place: to understand if your design is easy to learn and use.